palpaulcode/alx-low_level_programming/0x0B-malloc_free/README.md

 ## File `100-argstostr.c`
 This file contains a function that concatenates all the arguments of your program, assigns the concatenated string a new memory address, and returns a pointer to the new string.
 Each argument is followed by a `\n` in this new string.
 The function returns `NULL` if `ac == 0` or `av == NULL`.

+## File `101-strtow.c`
+This file contains a function that splits a string into words.
+The function returns a pointer to an array containing the words obtained from the string.